prisma-collective/docs/content/Teams/stemtrust/index.md

 **3. Trust Deficit**
 Because outcomes are not transparently verifiable, donors reduce funding, researchers lose opportunities, and innovation stalls.

-Behind all these issues is the same core breakdown:
+Behind all these issues is the same core breakdown: Research funding is managed in black boxes rather than transparent, accountable systems.

-Research funding is managed in black boxes rather than transparent, accountable systems.
+An opportunity is emerging to use transparent, immutable technology to bridge this trust gap, allowing direct, verified funding to reach researchers and ensuring that Nigerian science can stay in Nigeria.

 ### Solution Summary